tajawal/code-challenge/QA_Salesforce.md

 - Password: Seer@123

 ## First Scenario
-1. Navigate to the salesforce url above.
+1. Navigate to the salesforce URL above.
 2. Login to the portal using the credentials above.
-3. Navigate to Service App .
+3. Navigate to 'Service' App.
-4. Create a new Account.
+4. Create a new 'Account'.
-5. Create a new Contact under same Account as above.
+5. Create a new 'Contact' under the same Account as above.
-6. Create a new Case and enter all mandatory fields (Select the Account and Contact created above).
+6. Create a new 'Case' and enter all mandatory fields (Select the Account and Contact created above).

 ### Conditions
 - Perform necessary assertions for each page and action performed.
-- Generate report for executed tests.
+- Generate a report for executed tests.

 ## Second Scenario
-1. Navigate to the salesforce url above
+1. Navigate to the salesforce URL above
 2. Login to the portal using the credentials above.
-3. Navigate to Service App.
+3. Navigate to 'Service' App.
-4. Navigate to Cases.
+4. Navigate to 'Cases'.
-5. Search for the case created in first scenario above.
+5. Search for the case created in the first scenario above.
-6. Change Case Owner to Queue Name : 'Dummy Queue'.
+6. Change 'Case Owner' to Queue Name:'Dummy Queue'.

 ### Conditions
 - Perform necessary assertions for each page and action performed.
-- Generate report for executed tests.
+- Generate a report for executed tests.